HIPAA – the Health Insurance Portability and Accountability Act

 Failure to comply with HIPAA regulations can result in substantial fines being issued and/or criminal charges and civil action lawsuits being filed should a breach of PHI occur.

-There are three parts of compliance; Technical, Physical and Administrative safeguards.
-Check out the steps that E-Complish takes to maintain HIPAA compliance.
+There are three parts of compliance; Technical, Physical, and Administrative safeguards.
+Check out the steps that E-Complish takes to maintain HIPPA compliance.